wormhole-foundation/wormhole/docs/protocol.md

 full confirmation (i.e. the max lockup, currently 32 slots), but can be changed to a different commitment levels on each guardian's discretion.

-They check for the validity of the tx, parse it and will initiate an off-chain threshold signature ceremony which will output a **VAA** that can be used with a foreign chain smart contract to reclaim an unwrapped local asset or mint a wrapped `spl-token`.
+They check for the validity of the tx, parse it and will initiate an off-chain signature aggregation ceremony which will output a **VAA** that can be used with a foreign chain smart contract to reclaim an unwrapped local asset or mint a wrapped `spl-token`.

 This VAA will be posted on Solana by one of the guardians using the `SubmitVAA` instruction and will be stored in the `LockProposal`.

-Depending on whether the fees are sufficient for **guardians** or **relayers** to cover the foreign chain fees, they will also post the VAA on the foreign chain, completing the transfer.

-If no fee or an insufficient fee is specified, the user can pick up the VAA from the `LockProposal` and submit it on the foreign chain themselves.
+The user can then get the VAA from the `LockProposal` and submit it on the foreign chain.

-VAAs for conducting transfers to a foreign chain are submitted using `FinalizeTransfer`.

 ### Fees